Plains Cultures Gallery

-Examine the bison robe worn by Cynthia Ann Parker during her recapture and return to her family after 24 years with the Comanche people.
-Read Cynthia Ann’s story, One Story, One Tribe, as told by several of her descendants.
-Discover objects from other Native Americans indigenous to the Great Plains!
+Featured is the bison robe worn by Cynthia Ann Parker during her recapture and return to her family after 24 years with the Comanche people.
+One Story, One Tribe: Cynthia Ann Parker’s Life In The Southern Plains examines Cynthia Ann's story as told by her descendants.